 GPA: A cumulative graduate GPA of less than 3.00.
 Individual graduate programs may have higher GPA requirements.

-Grades: The accumulation of more than 5 credits of N or F grades, regardless of GPA.
+Grades: The accumulation of more than 5 credits of N or F grades in graduate courses, regardless of GPA.
 See Grades and Incompletes for more information.

-Incompletes: Accumulation of more than 7 credits of Incomplete.
+Incompletes: Accumulation of more than 7 credits of Incomplete in graduate courses.

-Program-Specific Requirements: Not meeting program-level satisfactory progress requirements.
+Program-Specific Requirements: Not meeting program-level satisfactory progress requirements (see examples above).

 Academic Probation: If a graduate student’s academic standing is classified as unsatisfactory, they will be placed on academic probation.